Here’s everything we know about Succession Season 4, from whether we know about its release date to trailer, plot, and cast details.

 Succession has quickly become one of the strongest shows on television.
 The intense battle for power among the Roy family continues, as Season 4 promises another fiery journey into the world of Waystar Royco.

 Of course, other fan favorites such as Matthew Macfadyen’s Tom Wambsgans and Nicholas Braun’s Greg Hirsch will be back too.
-It is expected that Alexander Skarsgard will return too, to portray Lukas Matsson following his introduction in Season 3.

 It’s unclear if any new characters will be introduced in Season 4, but we’ll update this article upon any casting announcements.